-Charline Sempéré is a doctoral researcher at SPERI working under the supervision of Professor Genevieve LeBaron and Dr Matthew L. Bishop.
-Her ESRC-funded research project, which began in September 2019, explores the role of gender power relations in the shaping of workers’ vulnerability across supply chains in the global economy.
-The project investigates, from a Feminist Political Economy perspective, how and why women workers are disproportionally affected by labour exploitation across the supply chains of formal and informal industries in France.
+Charline Sempéré is a doctoral researcher at SPERI working under the supervision of Dr Matthew L. Bishop and Dr David Duriesmith at the University of Sheffield and of Dr Frédéric Décosse from the Laboratoire d’Économie et de Sociologie du Travail Aix-Marseille University.
+Her ESRC-funded research project, which began in September 2019, explores the role of social power relations in the shaping of workers’ vulnerability across supply chains in the global economy.
 Charline graduated from the University of Sheffield where she undertook and completed a Masters in Global Political Economy and a Masters in Social Research at the Sheffield Methods Institute.
 She was jointly awarded the Bethan Reeves Memorial Prize for the best record of academic attainment in 2018.

 Charline’s research interest lie in Global Political Economy with a particular focus on feminist accounts of political economy and global supply chains, but also everyday political economy, the political economy of poverty and migration.
 More specifically she is interested in issues of gender unfreedom, its place and role within current processes of global production and societies.